hendrik-weiler/Portal-CMS/README.markdown

 > 1. Download the files
 > 2. Extract them into your root folder on your webserver
 > 3. Install throught he install tool (http://localhost/projectname/public/admin/install)

+if you get message like "install tool disabled" go to "yoursitefolder/fuel/app/" and delete the file : "INSTALL_TOOL_DISABLED"

 Follow all three steps and login into (http://localhost/projectname/public/admin).<br />
 *Notice*: you might have to create the bare database yourself.